DataDog/hiring-engineers/answers.md

 After that it was time to install the Datadog library that was going to be used in python script:
 `pip install datadog`

-From [API documentation](https://docs.datadoghq.com/api/latest/?code-lang=python) I realised that in order to access the Datadog programmatic API I had to use Applicaton key and API key.
+From [API documentation](https://docs.datadoghq.com/api/latest/?code-lang=python) I realized that in order to access the Datadog programmatic API I had to use Application key and API key.

 I was able to access the API key by navigating to the `Integrations` page `API Keys` section.
 On the same `Integrations page` there is a section that refers to the `Teams page` for the creation of the application key.